Alfred Davies (Carmarthen MP): Member for Carmarthen Boroughs

 Davies's time as member for the boroughs was eventful and a crisis arose over his differences with Lloyd George over the South African War.
 In 1903, when a general election seemed imminent, some leading members of the Liberal association sought to remove Davies as candidate, with Tom Terrell and the former member for the constituency, Major E.R.
 Jones, being invited to address meetings.
 Davies refused to participate in the selection process and this led to split in the ranks of the Liberal Association.
-Ultimately, however, Davies withdrew in favour of W. Llewelyn Williams.

-He retired at the general election of January 1906.
+Davies retired at the general election of January 1906.
 He did not stand for parliament again.